Provide distinction between license and EULA on TrueNAS systems

 4. In the Support tab, show when the end user accepted the EULA and provide a button that shows the contents of the EULA.

-#17 Updated by Warren Block about 2 months ago
+#17 Updated by Warren Block almost 3 years ago

 After speaking to Nick, I think we can summarize this: